imisstheoldpabl0/pabl0-full-stack-project/readme.md

    git clone https://github.com/imisstheoldpabl0/pabl0-full-stack-project
    ```

-2. Navigate to the project directory:
+2. Navigate to the project directory (`main` branch):

    ```bash
    cd pabl0-full-stack-project
    ```

-3. Navigate to the **client** folder and run the project to see the front-end version:
+3. Navigate to the `client` folder and run the project to see the front-end version:

     ```bash
     cd client